 - Transcript(s).
 Official transcripts, sent directly from all post-secondary institutions attended, are required.
 Transcripts can be sent electronically or mailed to:

 Peoria, IL 61625

-Additional transcripts may be required at the discretion of the Graduate School.
+Additional transcripts may be required at the discretion of Graduate Education.
 Applicants who have completed graduate-level coursework or post-baccalaureate coursework should submit all transcripts reflecting graduate coursework.